-Discount Rate - Future costs have been discounted at the rate of 4.31% compounded annually.
-The rate is based upon the S&P Municipal Bond 20 Year High Grade Rate Index which consists of bonds in the S&P Municipal Bond Index with a maturity of 20 years as of December 2022.
+Discount Rate - Future costs have been discounted at the rate of 4.00% compounded annually.
+The rate is based upon the S&P Municipal Bond 20 Year High Grade Rate Index which consists of bonds in the S&P Municipal Bond Index with a maturity of 20 years as of December 2023.
 Eligible bonds are rated at least AA by Standard and Poor's Ratings Services, Aa2 by Moody's or AA by Fitch.
 If there are multiple ratings, the lowest rating was used.
+For December 2022, future costs were discounted at the rate of 4.31% compounded annually.
 For December 2021, future costs were discounted at the rate of 2.25% compounded annually.
 For December 2020, future costs were discounted at the rate of 1.91% compounded annually.
 For December 2019, future costs were discounted at the rate of 2.49% compounded annually.
 For December 2018, future costs were discounted at the rate of 3.64% compounded annually.
 Prior to 2017, an interest rate of 5% was assumed.